professorlust/TagEditor/README.md

->*update 12/4/2018 - Text Categories option was included,  small fixes.
-Read how to use text categories.* <br/>
+>* - Text Categories option was included,  small fixes.
+Read how to use text categories.<br/>
->*update 12/7/2018 - new button was added for Text Categories (Assign/unassign all).*<br/>
+>* - new button was added for Text Categories (Assign/unassign all).<br/>
->*update 12/21/2018 - added spacy models, improved stability and speed with big texts.*<br/>
+>* - added spacy models, improved stability and speed with big texts.<br/>
->*update 12/27/2018 - TAG MAP option added *
+>* - TAG MAP option added

 ### TagEditor annotation tool